 The District adopts an annual appropriated budget for its general fund.
-A budgetary comparison statements has been provided herein to demonstrate compliance with those budgets.
+A budgetary comparison statement has been provided herein to demonstrate compliance with that budget.

 Notes to Financial Statements.
 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.